2001-Sun Feb 26 09:43:44 MST 2017

 A. In my lifetime, and in my more than three decades as a practicing veterinarian, I have seen dogs move from the barnyard to the backyard to the bedroom — and into the bed itself.
 My own

 dogs, like many others, have fully made this transition, but I can remember well the first time I pressed my father to let our farm dog sleep in the kitchen during a big snow storm.
 The dog would have been just fine in his insulated area in our barn, but in he came, and the Becker dogs have been pretty much inside ever since.

 (And the fact is, I wouldn’t want to push my wife too hard into choosing between me and her precious Quixote if there were room for only one of us in the bed.
 I might not win that argument.)

 giving him access to your home, the case isn’t as compelling for letting dogs into your bedroom.
 There is even a good argument, with studies to back it up, that keeping your bedroom pet-free is better for the quality of your sleep.
 In addition, a pet-free sleeping area helps with any allergies you or your family members may have.

 dog allowed upstairs.
 I can assure you, however, that your puppy will be just fine if he's restricted to the ground floor of your house.
 If your wife does not move on that point, take comfort in the fact that your dog will be happy and healthly and comfortable, even if he's denied sleeping space on your bed.

 sleep in a crate in your bedroom at night.
 He’ll be comfortable, close and confined in a way your wife may find more acceptable.
 And chances are good that as your new puppy becomes bonded to you and your wife, he’ll end up on the bed in the end anyway.

 Like this article?
 Have a point of view to share?
 Let us know!

-Get the latest pet news, tips, tricks, and expert advice sent right to your inbox!
+Get all the best pet news and information sent right to your inbox!